adamal5/contentmanager/README.md

 ### Issues

 ### Future Improvements

+**Process Streamlining**
+1. The sponsor update form should be automatically populated with the data associated with that sponsor id instead of users having to re-input all values and potentially make a mistake.
+2. Delete button automatically deletes the desired content rather than directing user to another page for manual input of the id.
+3. Conditional drop down meanu when inputting content e.g if Instagram platform selected then default content type options = image, video, story, reel

+**Security**
+1. Implement the user login feature so that multiple users can use the application and only have access to their content and sponsor details.
+2. Encrypt information sent via html

+**User Display/ Design Features**
 1. Sign in page as a dashboard with key statistics for content creators to track volume of content per platform, and content type.
-Additionally, can view proportion of sponsored vs non-sponsored posts
-2. Conditional drop down meanu when inputting content e.g if Instagram platform selected then default content type options = image, video, story, reel
+The use of pre-defined options in the forms is intended to ease the implmentation of this at a later stage.
+2. General overhaul of aesthetic component of application- images and formatting.